-From (4.3), (4.4) and (4.13), we can state the following proposition:
+From (4.4), (4.5) and (4.14), we can state the following proposition:

 Proposition 3.
-In the Linear-Quadratic Model: (i) foreign acquisitions occur when the complementarity between the domestic assets and the MNE's firm-specific assets γ is sufficiently large. (ii) The amount of sequential investments in new assets by the acquirer, as well as aggregate investments in new assets, increase in the complementarity parameter γ . (iii) Aggregate investments, as measured by more efficient usage of existing assets and investment in new assets, increase in the complementarity parameter γ .
+In the Linear-Quadratic Model: (i) foreign acquisitions occur when the complementarity between the domestic assets and the MNE's firm-specific assets γ is sufficiently large. (ii) The amount of sequential investments in new assets by the acquirer, as well as aggregate investments in new assets, increase in the complementarity parameter γ .